-The System Administrator is responsible for setting access rights on MFDs, system directories, and top-level user directories.
+The System Administrator is responsible for setting access rights on Master File Directories (MFDs), system directories, and top-level user directories.
 The System Administrator is also responsible for setting access rights on assignable peripheral devices.
 Proper system access gives users sufficient scope to accomplish their tasks, while minimizing the danger of interference with files used in common.
 (Such common files may include user files, as well as system files and directories.)
 Proper device access limits the use of assignable devices.

-The sections of this chapter provide the System Administrator the information necessary for carrying out the following responsibilities:
+The sections of this chapter provide the System Administrator with the information necessary for carrying out the following responsibilities:

 - To decide whether to use ACLs or password directories for governing system access.
-Use the command PASSWORD\DIRS, new at Rev. 21.0, to reflect your decision.
+Use the command PASSWORD\DIRS to reflect your decision.
 The default for this command is PASSWORD\DIRS -ON.
-To run the system at a C2certified level of security, you must change this to PASSWORD\DIRS -OFF. - To maintain and modify both System Default search rules lists and Administrator search rules lists in the directory SEARCH\RULES\. - To use priority ACLs on appropriate occasions.
-You must set a priority ACL on a partition when a user needs special access to the entire partition. - To apply device ACLs - You must verify or create the proper subdirectories under DEVICE\, one subdirectory for each device that is to receive device ACLs. - You must provide authorized users the proper device ACLs right (U only) on those subdirectories.
+To run the system at a C2-certified level of security, you must change this to PASSWORD\DIRS -OFF. - To maintain and modify both System Default search rules lists and Administrator search rules lists in the directory SEARCH\RULES\. - To use priority ACLs on appropriate occasions.
+You may need to set a priority ACL on a partition when a user needs special access to the entire partition. - To apply device ACLs - You must verify or create the proper subdirectories under DEVICE\, one subdirectory for each device that is to receive device ACLs. - You must provide authorized users the proper device ACLs right (U only) on those subdirectories.

 Then you may use the command DEVICE\ACLS -ON.
-This command, new at Rev. 21.0, defaults to DEVICE\ACLS -OFF to allow you to establish the proper subdirectories and device ACL groups.
+This command defaults to DEVICE\ACLS -OFF to allow you to establish the proper subdirectories and device ACL groups.

 The first part of this chapter discusses what protection to set on MFDs, system directories, and top-level user directories.
-It also describes the Rev. 21.0 command PASSWORD\DIRS.
+It also describes the PASSWORD\DIRS command.